indigo-astronomy/indigo/indigo_drivers/focuser_fcusb/README.md

 ## Status: Stable

-Driver is developed and tested with the physical hardware.
+Driver is tested with the physical hardware.